isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-fix-peeling-paint-on-drywall.markdown

 Your peeling paint problem will even worsen if you opt to coat the peeled section without adhering to the right procedure.
 *Well, in this article, we shall be discussing how to fix peeling paint on drywall.
 To start with, you need to select appropriate material and tools, prepare the peeled drywall sufficiently, repair/seal dents and damaged sections, and polish the drywall excellently before priming the surface, where necessary.*
 *Further, you will be required to select paint (as per the type of the primary drywall material), prepare the paint accordingly, and carry out paint application using a paintbrush or a roller before leaving the paint layer to dry to touch as per the manufacturers instructions.*
 *Avoid sanding or polishing painted drywall (it initiates peeling and destroys the finish outlook impression).
 Importantly, wear protective gear when fixing peeling paint on drywall for your own safety purpose.
-Read Also: *
+Read Also:Â *
 [Does Goo Gone Remove Paint](https://pestpolicy.com/does-goo-gone-remove-paint/) ?
 ## Details: How to Fix Peeling Paint on Drywall